Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 exists.

-(deprecated) logical
+(deprecated) logical argument, use noise_floor.

 (deprecated) in favor of

-, and noise_floor_replacement
+noise_floor, and noise_floor_replacement respectively.

-indicating the number of points
+integer or NULL indicating the number of points

 to display on the extremity of the smooth scatter density,

-passed to jamba::plotSmoothScatter()
+passed to jamba::plotSmoothScatter().

-used to produce a smooth scatter plot
+function used to produce a smooth scatter plot

 in base R graphics.
-The default jamba::plotSmoothScatter()
+The default jamba::plotSmoothScatter() controls

 the level of detail in the density calculation, and in the graphical